thecloudgarage/cf-s3-demo/README.md

 ```
 $ cf create-service cleardb spark mysql-service
 ```
+## INSTRUCTIONS FOR Running ON SELF HOSTED TANZU APPLICATION SERVICES ON ANY IAAS INCLUDING VSPHERE, AWS, GCP, etc..

+* Download the MySQL service tile from Pivotal Network
+* Install the tile and configure it to create a Service broker (Note: there are pre-requisites for ASGs)
+* Create the service either via CLI or via Apps Manager in the respective organization space

 * Create a user-provided service, making sure its name begins with "s3".
 It should have the following credentials (assign values appropriate for your environment):
     * `accessKey`